Electricity sector in France: Events

 On 8 January 2021, RTE (French TSO) expected a high consumption of 88,000 MW and, with a planned production of 88,200 MW, requested its users to reduce their consumptions.
 In comparison, in 2019 the peak consumption in France was 88,500 MW and 96,600 MW in 2018.
 The production constraints probably came from a conjunction of several factors.
 12 reactors out of 56 were out for maintenance (delays due in part to coronavirus measures) and therefore during that day, the nuclear production was at ~51 GW despite an installed capacity of 61,370 GW.
 Wind power had a low production (~ 1 GW despite 17 GW of installed capacity).
 Finally, the price of electricity was high everywhere in Europe (~€100 /MWh, in comparison the average price of Electricity in France was €40.1 /MWh in November 2020), sign of a tension on the electricity production everywhere in Europe, meaning that the country could less rely on import from neighboring countries.

 International exchanges

 In 2019, France exported a total of 57 TWh of electricity with its neighbouring countries.
 Since 1990, each year, France roughly exports 10% of its annual production.
 Its annual exchange sold has always remained positive.
+The 2 GW HVDC INELEF powerline between Spain and France was opened in 2015, and France has imported some power from Spain.

 France was the leader in the export of electricity in 2008: 48 TWh followed by Paraguay 46 TWh and Canada 32 TWh.